Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 - `append` appends a value or values to a user property array.
 - `prepend` prepends a value or values to a user property array.

-If the user property doesn't have a value set yet, it's initialized to an empty list before the new values are added.
+If the user property doesn't have a value set yet, it's initialized to an empty list before adding the new values.
  If the user property has an existing value and it's not a list, it's converted into a list with the new value added.

 ### User groups